 - QA Governance Group – this group has overall responsibility for strategic oversight, planning and coordination of FET provision.

-- Quality Assurance Steering Group – this group has responsibility for the monitoring and review of quality assurance.
+- Quality Assurance Steering Group (QASG) – this group supports the QA Governance Group in an advisory capacity in the development and implementation of quality assurance in FET

-- Quality Assurance Task Groups – the purpose of this group is to progress the development of specifically identified QA policies, procedures, programme-related matters and other QA actions that are identified through self-evaluation and/or other priority activities.
+- Quality Assurance Task Groups – the purpose of this group is to progress the development of specific quality projects – eg policies, procedures, research, programme-related matters – that have been identified by the QA Governance Group through self-evaluation, quality improvement planning and/or other priority activities.
 Terms of Reference, which include the design of a work brief, have been developed to support this group

 Membership and Operation of TETB’s Governance Groups

 The composition of TETB’s governance groups strives to ensure that the members are appropriately competent to carry out the roles and decision-making duties expected of them.
-Details on membership, and terms of reference for all governance units, can also be found in TETB’s QA Governance with Terms of Reference
+Details on membership, and terms of reference for all QA governance groups in TETB, can also be found in TETB’s QA Governance Terms of Reference